behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 - Create two instances of the `Ford` class and initialize all the fields with appropriate values. `Use super(...)` method in the constructor for initializing the fields of the super class.
 - Create a `Truck` instance
 - Create an instance of `Car` class and initialize all the fields with appropriate values.
-Display the sale prices of all instance.
+Display the sale prices of all instances.